Information for participants

 Civic reception

-Tuesday night's Civic reception in Glasgow City Chambers is hosted by The Rt Hon The Lord Provost of Glasgow.
+Tuesday night's Civic reception in Glasgow City Chambers is hosted by The Rt Hon Lord Provost of Glasgow.